ysmiles/javaMasterSlave/README.md

 This project is create by Yu Shu mainly for record purpose.

+## Introduction

+The masterbot and slavebots are all implemented by Java multithreading technique.
+And they can run at different machines.

+Masterbot have only one thread to accept connection request from slavebots.
+For each slavebot, masterbot has one thread to send command and one thread to receive message (ipscan reply, etc.).
+The main thread also holds a list of currently connected thread.

+Slavebot is also multithreaded.
+It can communicate with masterbot, as well as connect to multiple other servers, such as a website server.

 ### Story
 I'd like to share some little stories about this project.